dmacvicar/terraform-provider-libvirt/contrib/README.md

 ```

 With this Dockerfile built, you now need to swap the `FROM hashicorp/terraform:$TERRAFORM_VERSION AS terraform` with
-your images tag.
+your images name and tag.

-**Note**: Even if you get the terraform binary built for your respective architecture you might need to built other
+**Note**: Even if you get the terraform binary built for your respective architecture, you might need to built other
-providers you utilize in your terraform files, as the default providers are not built for unsupported architectures.
+providers you utilize in your terraform files.
+As the default providers are not built for unsupported architectures.

 ### Tips and Tricks
-- The use of Docker Volumes helps transfer Terraform config files back and forth between your local system and the docker
+- The use of Docker Volumes helps transfer Terraform config files back and forth between your local system and the
-container.
+docker container.

 - Most `remote` libvirt systems require SSH Key auth.
 To generate a new SSH Key in Dockerfile use the following code:
     ```dockerfile